El-ham/Seattle-Transit-Weather-Analytics/README.md

 ---

 ## Sample Data
-View sample outputs from the Silver tables in the `data/` folder to get a sense of the structured outputs:
+View sample outputs from all the tables in the `data/` folder to get a sense of the structured outputs.
-- GTFS vehicle update rows
-- Weather snapshots with temperature, conditions, wind
-- Static stop locations and metadata

 ---

 ## Key Takeaways

-- Fully automated ingestion and transformation workflow
+- Medallion architecture: Bronze → Silver → Gold → Platinum
+- Automated ingestion, transformation, and dashboard refresh
+- SCD2 dimensional modeling with surrogate keys
+- Built-in data validation and cleanup notebooks
-- Uses partitioned Delta tables with versioned layers (Bronze → Silver → Gold)
+- Production-style pipelines with partitioned Delta tables
-- Scheduled dashboards update daily at 8:30 AM
-- Modular notebooks with clear documentation and visual storytelling

 ---